oasislabs/oasis-gateway/docs/publicAPI.md

 // ErrorEvent is the event that can be polled by the user
 // as a result to a request that failed type ErrorEvent struct {
-	// ID to identifiy an asynchronous response.
+	// ID to identify an asynchronous response.
 It uniquely identifies the
 	// event and orders it in the sequence of events expected by the user ID uint64 `json:"id"`